• Skip to primary navigation

 Jump to Recipe

-Kampot is my favorite black pepper and is part of what makes these Pepper Chocolate Chip Cookies so amazing.
+Kampot is my favorite black pepper and it's part of what makes these Pepper Chocolate Chip Cookies so amazing.
+I learned about Kampot pepper years ago from the Pepper Project.

 What is Kampot Pepper?